 18. Phone Charger

-19. After Sun care
+19. After Sun Care

 Hopefully, no one will get sunburned.
 However, better safe than sorry.
+Pack a good bottle of after sun care just in case!

 It’s hard to line dry a wet bathing suit quickly in the cabin.
 Pack an extra suit so that you can have a dry one to put on when you need it.

-2. Sunglasses
+21. Sunglasses

 You definitely need a pair of sunglasses and 2 pairs probably wouldn’t hurt.
 If you lose a pair or they get broken, you will have another one on hand.